RockLloque/KubernetesSubmissions/kubernetes.md

 Kubernetes uses the expanded form of the DNS address to communicate between namespaces:
 `<Service Name>.<Namespace Name>.svc.cluster.local<F7>`
 The `Namespace Name` component can be omitted for services in the same namespace.

+### Labels
+Used to further categorize resources in a namespace and to group them.
+Labels are also used by selectors to pick a set of objects.
+Example: add the label `importance=great` to a pod with:
+`kubectl label po <pod-name> importance=great`
+You can now filter by label: `kubectl get pod -l importance`

+### Configuring applications
+Kubernetes has 2 resources for configuration management:
+### Secrets
+for sensitive information that are given to containers at runtime
+### ConfigMaps
+For non sensitive information.
+Changing the ConfigMap will instantly change the behavior of the application.